Lebanon Foundation Founding Information

 The group raised approximately $100,000 in private donations and additional funding through PA DCED through the Main Street Program manager, Marsha DiBoniventuro.
 Those resources were used to provide matching funds to local business owners (i.e. Wertz Candies) to finance façade restoration.
 An example of the streetscape funding is located at the intersection of 12th & Cumberland Streets.

 Over the course of the next 5-10 years, projects were funded, the Main Street Manager left to pursue another position and Brenda Wurges (Phillips) assumed the directorship.
 As funds began to dwindle, both the operating committee and foundation board considered closing the books.
 However the CLA appealed to the Lebanon 2000 Foundation to continue its existence to support and oversee funding sources for CLA events.

 The Lebanon 2000 Foundation, established as a 501 (c)(3) and recognized by the IRS, could accept charitable gifts for CLA events and promotions.
 This was consistent with the Foundation’s original mission and allowed event supporters an option to make their gift to a charitable foundation.
 The foundation continued to function on a limited basis, but only to accept these types of donations and turn over those funds to support CLA-sponsored events in the CBD.

-Currently, the Lebanon Foundation continues to serve a dual capacity – to accept and oversee charitable gifts made to support CLA events and oversight of the BID as the NIDMA.
+Currently, the Lebanon Foundation continues to serve a dual capacity – to accept and oversee charitable gifts made to support CLA events and oversight of the Main Street designation as the NIDMA.